-- Do ensure complete drainage of the breasts by changing the baby’s position during each feeding.
+- To ensure complete drainage of the breasts by changing the baby’s position during each feeding.

 - If required, use a breast pump to empty milk from your breasts.
 Nursing mothers should get proper rest and sleep to reduce the risk of infection.

-- Try to not lying on your stomach as it can affect the milk flow in the breasts which can cause breast infection.
+- Try to not lie on your stomach as it can affect the milk flow in the breasts which can cause breast infection.

-- Drink plenty of fluids to keep your body hydrated and which will help milk flow in a steady rate.
+- Drink plenty of fluids to keep your body hydrated and which will help milk flow at a steady rate.